 The death of a second POW was recorded on August 2, clothing was issued to the POWs on August 3, and the ship arrived at Moji on August 4 at midnight.
 The entire voyage to Japan took seventeen days because the convoy was attempting to avoid American submarines.
 At 8:00 in the morning, the POWs disembarked the ship and were taken to a theater and held in it all day.
 That night they were put into detachments of 200 men and taken to the train station.
 From there, the POWs boarded different trains.
 Norman’s detachment was taken by train to Nagoya #7-B. The POWs in the camp mined zinc and lead.
 During his time as a POW, his parents received a POW postcard from him once a year.
 The last one was received in July 1945, six months after it had been written.

 According to records kept at the camp, Pvt.
 Norman A. Paul died from chronic bronchitis on Tuesday, July 24, 1945.
 His body was taken to a crematorium and the ashes were given to the camp commandant.
 Emerson Rex, on October 12, 1945 – of A Company – met with Norman’s parents and told them of his death.
 It is not known when they received official notification of his death from the War Department but it appears to have come after the war.
 On December 16, 1945, his parents held a memorial service for him at St. Paul’s Evangelical Lutheran Church in Curtiss, Wisconsin.
 He was posthumously promoted to Technician Fifth Grade.

 After the war, the box with Norman’s ashes was positively identified.
-At the request of his family, his ashes were returned home in September 1948, on the U.S.A.T.
+At the request of his family, his ashes were returned home on September 22, 1948, on the U.S.A.T.
 Sgt.
 Morris E. Crain, with the remains of 79 other soldiers from Wisconsin.
 His ashes were buried in Section C–25, Site 14284 at Fort Snelling National Cemetery on November 24, 1948.